Mixed motivic sheaves (and weights for them) exist if 'ordinary' mixed motives do: Preliminaries on triangulated categories, weight- and -structures

-The first one is Proposition 1.3.17(iii) of \cite{bbd}: if a functor $F$ is left adjoint to $G$, and their targets are endowed with $t$-structures, then $F$ is right $t$-exact whenever $G$ is left $t$-exact.
-The latter assertions mean that $F$ it respects '$t$-negative' objects, whereas $G$ respects $t$-positive ones.
+The first one is Proposition 1.3.17(iii) of \cite{bbd}: if a functor $F$ is left adjoint to $G$, and their targets are endowed with $t$-structures, then $F$ is right $t$-exact if and only if $G$ is left $t$-exact.
+The latter assertions mean that $F$ respects '$t$-negative' objects, whereas $G$ respects $t$-positive ones.

 The second property is: if for two $t$-structures $t$ and $t'$ on a triangulated $\cu$ the identity functor is $t$-exact (for the pairs $(\cu,t)$ and $(\cu,t')$, i.e. $\cu^{t\le 0}\subset \cu^{t'\le 0}$ and $\cu^{t\ge 0}\subset \cu^{t'\ge 0}$), then $t=t'$.
 Indeed, the previous statement yields that the identity is also $t$-exact as a functor from $(\cu,t')$ to $(\cu,t)$.